joshbegley/nyt-latest/previous.md

 **UnitedHealth’s Revenues Rise, in First Earnings Report Since C.E.O.’s Killing**\
-`High medical costs contributed to results that disappointed Wall Street, and the company’s stock fell on the news that it had made less than analysts expected.`\
+`But high medical costs contributed to results that disappointed Wall Street, and the company’s stock fell on the news that it had made less than analysts expected.`\
 https://nytimes.com/2025/01/16/health/unitedhealth-earnings-report-ceo-murder.html

 **How Canadiens' Carrier trade helped unlock Hutson’s offence**\